tinhan/scalatra_todo/README.md

    - Install scala project used version 2.11.8
    - Installing Scalatra <a href="http://www.scalatra.org/getting-started/installation.html">click</a>
    - Install build Tool Download <a href="http://www.scala-sbt.org/index.html">click</a>

+### Developer Document

+If your developer and need to set up your computo to coding with scalatra framwork click <a href="https://github.com/tinhanc/scalatra_todo/blob/master/Dev.MD">here</a>.

 ### Build and Run
     - Clone a repository